objcio/articles/2014-09-10-functional-swift-apis.md

 Here we use the [`typealias`](https://developer.apple.com/library/prerelease/ios/documentation/Swift/Conceptual/Swift_Programming_Language/TheBasics.html#//apple_ref/doc/uid/TP40014097-CH5-XID_479) keyword to define our own name for the type `CIImage -> CIImage`, which is the type of a function that takes a `CIImage` as its argument and returns a `CIImage`.
 This is the base type that we are going to build upon.

 If you're not used to functional programming it may seem strange to use the name `Filter` for a function type.
 Usually we'd use such a name for a class, and the temptation to somehow denote the function nature of this type is high.
 We could name it `FilterFunction` or something similar.
 However, we consciously chose the name `Filter`, since the key philosophy underlying functional programming is that functions are just values.
-They're no different from Structs, Int, Tuples, or Classes.
-It took me some getting used to as well, but after a while it starts to make a lot of sense.
+They're no different from structs, integers, tuples, or classes.
+It took me some getting used to as well, but after a while it started to make a lot of sense.

 ## Building Filters